THE ORIGINS OF THE ASSEMBLY

 The Assembly became actively involved in the process of NATO enlargement as a substantial majority of members consistently demonstrated their support for the "open door" policy.
 In parallel, aspirant countries used the Assembly as a channel to build support for their integration into Euro-Atlantic structures.

 The requirement for parliamentary ratification gave an additional emphasis to Assembly debates on enlargement.
 The Assembly was directly concerned with assisting in the process of ratification of the Protocols of Accession signed at the end of 1997, which culminated in the accession of the Czech Republic, Hungary, and Poland to the Alliance in March 1999.
-At the historic Madrid Summit, in which those three countries were formally invited to accede to NATO, then NATO PA President, US Senator William Roth, addressed NATO Heads of State and Government.
+At the historic Madrid Summit, in which those three countries were formally invited to accede to NATO, then the Assembly President, US Senator William Roth, addressed NATO Heads of State and Government.
 The invitation from NATO leaders to Senator Roth represented a tacit acknowledgement that the Assembly had played a key role in paving the way to enlargement, and would have a central role in encouraging parliamentary ratification of enlargement.

 The Assembly was renamed “NATO Parliamentary Assembly” in 1999 to take into account the profound transformation it had undergone since its creation.
 At the Annual Session in November 2004 in Venice, Italy, which marked the beginning of celebrations of the Assembly’s 50th Anniversary, the entire North Atlantic Council for the first time joined members of the Assembly for a special plenary meeting.

-STRENGTHENING RELATIONS WITH RUSSIA AND UKRAINE
+THE EVOLUTION OF RELATIONS WITH RUSSIA AND UKRAINE

 The Assembly’s relations with Russia and Ukraine were given a new impetus in 1997.
 The Founding Act on Mutual Relations, Co-operation and Security between the Russian Federation and the North Atlantic Treaty Organisation, signed in Madrid in May 1997, and the NATO-Ukraine Charter signed in July 1997, explicitly charged the Assembly with expanding its dialogue and co-operation with both the Russian Federal Assembly and the Ukrainian Rada.
 The following year, the Assembly established Joint Monitoring Groups with the Russian Federal Assembly and the Verkhovna Rada of Ukraine.

-Mirroring the creation in Rome (May 2002) of the NATO-Russia Council, a major step forward in NATO's co-operation with Russia, the Assembly created the NATO-Russia parliamentary Committee (NRPC).which replaced the Joint Monitoring Group.
+Mirroring the creation in Rome (May 2002) of the NATO-Russia Council, a major step forward in NATO's co-operation with Russia, the Assembly created the NATO-Russia parliamentary Committee (NRPC) which replaced the Joint Monitoring Group.

 In 2002, the Assembly also decided to upgrade its special relationship with Ukraine by creating the Ukraine-NATO Inter-parliamentary Council (UNIC).
 The UNIC monitors the development of NATO–Ukraine relations, with a particular focus on the parliamentary aspects of Ukraine’s defence and political reform.
 The Council meets biannually, once in Ukraine and once in Brussels.